Day 1: Calcutta, India

 Day 17: Kaziranga National Park

-Early morning, you enter the park for an elephant-back safari.
-Few experiences can equal exploring the wilderness from atop an elephant.
-This safari gets you a close encounter with wildlife.
+Early morning, you enter the park for a jeep safari.
 Return to the lodge for breakfast before you visit a nearby village.
 Later after lunch, you enjoy another safari, this time by jeep.
 Kaziranga boasts the highest density of tigers among protected areas in the world, and was declared a tiger reserve in 2006.
 The park is home to large breeding populations of elephants, wild water buffalo, and swamp deer.
 Kaziranga is recognized as a prime bird life area with some 478 species, both resident and migratory.
 Compared to other protected areas in India, Kaziranga has achieved notable success in wildlife conservation.
 Located on the edge of the Eastern Himalaya biodiversity hotspot, the park combines high species diversity and visibility.
+Diphlu River Lodge (B,D)

 Day 18: Kaziranga National Park / Guwahati / Depart